Israel flags at the festival

 TERMS & CONDITIONS

-For the sake of clarity, we hereby confirm that tickets (including wristbands) are a revocable license to attend the premises of the Sherman Campus for the UJA Renee & Irwin Nadal Festival.
+For the sake of clarity, we hereby confirm that tickets (including wristbands) are a revocable license to attend the premises of the Sherman Campus for the Walk Festival.

-As the safety and security of all attendees at the Walk and the Festival are our paramount concerns, UJA reserves the right to revoke the license of any attendee in its sole discretion if the presence of the attendee, or their conduct or intended conduct, may lead, directly or indirectly, to a potential safety concern, may interfere with the experience of the other attendees of the Walk or the Festival, may detract or distract from or undermine the purpose of the Walk and the Festival, or may lead to a breach of the peace.
+As the safety and security of all attendees at the Walk with Israel and Walk Festival is our paramount concern, UJA reserves the right to revoke the license of any attendee in its sole discretion if the presence of the attendee, or their conduct or intended conduct, may lead, directly or indirectly, to a potential safety concern, may interfere with the experience of the other attendees of the Walk with Israel and Walk Festival, may detract or distract from or undermine the purpose of the Walk with Israel and Walk Festival, or may lead to a breach of the peace.

 CODE OF CONDUCT

-United Jewish Appeal of Greater Toronto (“UJA”) is dedicated to ensuring a safe and enjoyable experience at the UJA Renee & Irwin Nadal Festival held on May 25, 2025, at the Sherman Campus at 4588 and 4600 Bathurst Street, Toronto (the “Event”).
+United Jewish Appeal of Greater Toronto (“UJA”) is dedicated to ensuring a safe and enjoyable experience at the Walk Festival held on June 7, 2026, at the Sherman Campus at 4588 and 4600 Bathurst St., Toronto (the “Event”).

 The following conduct is prohibited at the Event:

-• Consumption of alcohol, cannabis, or any other intoxicating or illegal substances, and smoking of any kind (including any tobacco or cannabis products or byproducts, as well as e-cigarettes, vaporizers).
+• Smoking of any kind (including any tobacco or cannabis products or byproducts as well as e-cigarettes, vaporizers)

 Compliance with Policy